Asakusa | Tokyo Guide

 In the Meiji era (1868-1912), the temple grounds became Asakusa Park.
 The Sixth District became famous as an entertainment district, making a great contribution to Japanese film and theatre history.
 With the opening of the horse-driven railway-carriage line in 1882 and Japan’s first skyscraper, Ryounkaku (also known as Asakusa Twelve-stories, 52m high) in 1890, Asakusa led the movement of civilization and enlightenment in Tokyo.

-Just opposite the Kaminarimon gate is Asakusa Tourist Information Centre, easy to recognize by the classical-modern Japanese design of its building by famous architect Kengo Kuma.
-With plenty of free English maps to give away, it’s open from 10:00 am to 5:00 pm daily.
+Just opposite the Kaminarimon gate is the Asakusa Tourist Information Centre, easy to recognize by the classical-modern Japanese design of its building by famous architect Kengo Kuma.
+With plenty of free English maps that they give away, it’s open from 10 am to 5 pm daily.
 It is also nice to take the elevator to the 8th floor and admire the view of the neighborhood.

 As you get nearer the temple, look out for the large incense burners.
 Incense is wafted over the body as an act of purification.
 Also, notice the large wooden fortune-telling stand.
 To use it, first select a stick from one of the metal cylinders.
 Then you have to find the number on the wooden drawers that corresponds with the number on the stick and take out a slip of paper.
 If the paper says you have bad luck, by then tying it to the special rack provided, it will apparently blow away.

-To the left of the temple, you’ll see Hanayashiki Amusement Park, where it is said a real ghost resides in its walk-through ghost house.
+To the left of the temple, you’ll see Hanayashiki Amusement Park.
+There is said to be a real ghost who resides in its walk-through ghost house.
 This park and the streets that surround the area were once the sites of the Yoshiwara, the licensed pleasure quarter of the city of Edo.
 Many a kabuki play and other works of art were inspired by life in the Yoshiwara.
 But living conditions were appalling, and arson was often the women’s only revenge.
-Finally, in 1923, the whole area was completely destroyed by fire, ironically though, a non-deliberate fire caused by the earthquake.
+Finally, in 1923, the whole area was completely destroyed by fire.
+Ironically though, it was a non-deliberate fire caused by the earthquake.

-Nowadays it is fun walking around in the little streets surrounding Asakusa, as they are full of restaurants serving local delicacies, beautifully decorated store shutters, small shops, and also stores where the locals do their daily shopping.
-You also should have a look in nearby Kappabashi, especially if you are a hobby cook as this district is specialized in everything you could possibly need for your restaurant or kitchen.
+Nowadays it is fun walking around in the little streets surrounding Asakusa.
+They are lined with restaurants serving local delicacies, beautifully decorated store shutters, and small shops.
+There are also stores where the locals do their daily shopping.
+You also should have a look in nearby Kappabashi, especially if you are a hobby cook.
+This district is specialized in everything you could possibly need for your restaurant or kitchen.

 Asakusa Ghost Story

-Asakusa is undoubtedly one of the most charming places in all of Tokyo, as it takes you to the essence of Edo (former name of the city) and combines modern aspects such as its proximity to the highest tower in the world, the Tokyo Skytree.
+Asakusa is undoubtedly one of the most charming places in all of Tokyo.
+Because it takes you to the essence of Edo (former name of the city) and combines that with modern aspects.
+Perhaps the best example of that is its proximity to the highest tower in the world, the Tokyo Skytree.